Jasata/utu-schooner/doc/PostgreSQL.md

 PL/Python is only available as an “untrusted” language, meaning it does not offer any way of restricting what users can do in it and is therefore named `plpythonu` (the `u` suffix).
 A trusted variant `plpython` might become available in the future if a secure execution mechanism is developed in Python.
 The writer of a function in untrusted PL/Python must take care that the function cannot be used to do anything unwanted, since it will be able to do anything that could be done by a user logged in as the database administrator.
 Only superusers can create functions in untrusted languages such as `plpythonu`.

 Alternatively, look into [PL/pgSQL](https://www.postgresql.org/docs/11/plpgsql.html).

+# Schooner Database

+## Schema Modules

+Structure for database (`schooner`) has been split into schemas:

+- `core`, containing course instance data (grading system, assignments) and enrollee data (limited personal details and submissions to assignments).
+- `email`, which consists of message templates and set/queued messages.
+- `assistant`: structures to manage evaluation work queues.
+- _Rule and Conditions_.
+Yet-to-be started portion, which will model conditions that can prevent progressing in the course until certain tasks or score criteria have been satisfied.
+(This will be 2022 addition)

+## Users / Roles

+_In PostgreSQL, USER is just a ROLE with a connect privilege._

+- `schooner` USER
+  Owner of the database and objects.
+Used by `cron` jobs.
+Local authentication (no need for passwords).
+- `www-data` USER
+  Used by uWSGI (Flask middleware).
+Has limited privileges.
+- `schooner_dev` ROLE
+  Developer role that should have all privileges to all Schooner schemas and objects (if not, fix it!).